 What to expect when working with injection molding for production parts?

 The biggest differentiator is the upfront costs and the time that it takes to create the mold.
-The molds are made of hardened steel or aluminum, making them highly resistant to heat and durable, able to withstand repetitive use over multiple production runs with heavy high volume runs, without problems or change in the final product.
+The molds are made of hardened steel or aluminum, making them highly resistant to heat and durable, able to withstand repetitive use over multiple productions runs with heavy high volume runs, without problems or change in the final product.

 The time it takes to have the mold ready is because it is created through a variety of machining processes and finishing of the metal tool.
 The tools are able to withstand the heat and pressure involved in the process and comply with consistent quality standards.
-This investment in time provides a long-term solution of reducing the cost per part.
+This investment in time provides a long-term solution to reducing the cost per part.

 What is the preferred method for your production?

 It all comes down to the different functions you need parts to achieve and production run volumes.
 We have an amazing, experienced team, that knows the trade and will consult with you providing the best advice to match your expectations, and production needs.

 We understand well the rapidly changing market demands and how that affects your business.
 ARRK North America, Inc. will work with you during every stage of the process to ensure we meet your plastic part needs and your production lead time goal.

 Contact us at (800) 735-2775 or fill out our form to Get a Quote